Saturday, November 29, 2014

 “A compilation of 28 studies on the effects of father absence on children's cognitive ability (Shinn, 1978), indicates that father absence as a function of divorce is negatively related to children's intellectual competence; which has also been demonstrated in previous studies (Blanchard & Biller, 1971; Crescimbeni, 1965; Ferri, 1976; Hetherington et al., 1978, 1982; Radin, 1976; Radin et al., 1994; Santrock, 1972; Sutton–Smith et al ., 1978).
 Shinn (1978) argues that the results of the compilation study are consistent with the hypothesis that children's interaction with parents forms a platform for cognitive development, and that a reduction in this interaction inhibits cognitive development” (s.
 2).

-In parallel with this, I tutored a friend's thesis in law (I was the main but informal supervisor but was not paid by the department of law at Uppsala University).
+3. In parallel with this, I tutored a friend's thesis in law (I was the main but informal supervisor and was not paid by the department of law at Uppsala University).
+The thesis had two-part structure:

-Most of the people Bergkvist and I spoke to in the following years seemed to live with the belief that there is a uniquely positive effect of mothers on children's adjustment and development, and that men are more often perpetrators of intimate partner violence than women.
-Most also believed that it was typical for court staff in cases of custody disputes to divide custody/residence equally between the parents (the normal distribution curve would be symmetrical).
-This led to us being met with harsh criticism, not infrequently polemics, contrary to what the academic tradition offers.
+Most of the people Mr. Bergkvist and I spoke to in the following years seemed to live with the belief that there is a uniquely positive effect of mothers on children's adjustment and development, and that men are more often perpetrators of intimate partner violence compared to women.
+Most people also seem to believe that in cases of custody disputes, court personnel typically divide custody/residence equally between the parents (the normal distribution curve would be symmetrical).
+The implication: Mr. Bergkvist and I were met with harsh personal criticism (ad hominem), i.e., opposite of the expected academic tradition.

 It seems that our species' outlook is influenced by memories.